Step 5. Configuring Object Storage Repositories

 - From the Credentials drop-down list, select user credentials to access your object storage.
 If you already have a credentials record that was configured in advance, select such a record from the drop-down list.
 Otherwise, click Add and provide your access and secret keys.
 For more information, see Cloud Credentials Manager in the Veeam Backup & Replication User Guide.

-- In the Region / Data center region drop-down list, select a region type.
+- In the AWS region drop-down list, select a region type.

 If your organization has NAT or different types of firewalls and your access to the internet is limited, you may want to use a gateway server.
-To do so, select the Use the following gateway server check box and choose a server from the list.
+To do so, click Choose, select the Through a gateway server check box and choose a server from the list.

 - At the Bucket step of the wizard, specify how your data will be stored.

-- [For Amazon S3] From the Data center region drop-down list, select a region.
+- From the Data center drop-down list, select a region.

 - From the Bucket drop-down list, select a bucket.
 Make sure that the bucket you want to use to store your backup data was created in advance.

-- In the Folder / Select Folder field, select a cloud folder to which you want to map your object storage repository.
+- In the Folder field, select a cloud folder to which you want to map your object storage repository.
 To do it, click Browse and either select an existing folder or create a new one by clicking New Folder.

-- At the Summary step of the wizard, review the settings and click Finish.
+- Follow the next steps of the wizard and leave the default settings.
+At the Summary step of the wizard, review the settings and click Finish.

 - Open the Backup Infrastructure view and click the Backup Repositories node.
 The added object storage repository must be available in the working area.